 4- Broad food pairings

 While it’s a good idea to have some specific pairings in mind for popular dishes, don’t go too crazy with specific food pairings.
-Instead, keep with the idea of having broad categories to guide your servers.
+Instead, when it comes to wine knowledge for servers, keep it broad.
 Give them suggestions like a crisp white works well with fried foods or charred meats work well with an earthy red.
 Having that little bit of knowledge will go a long way in helping servers feel confident they’re pointing diners in the right direction.

 Don’t forget to keep it fun.
 Encourage tasters to talk about what they’re smelling and tasting.